python/typing/docs/spec/glossary.rst

    consistent subtype
-      "Consistent subtype" is synonymous with ":term:`assignable` to" (and "consistent supertype" is synonymous with ":term:`assignable` from").
+      "Consistent subtype" is synonymous with ":term:`assignable` to" (and "consistent supertype" is synonymous with "assignable from").
 See :ref:`type-system-concepts`.

    distribution